SoftBlankie/Fern-1/README.md

 Aside from the visual aspects, the code architecture for structuring components required a new approach for adding additional features since each feature must be scalable, efficient, and compatible with existing components.

 Major technical challenges are listed below:
- - Usage of unique routes
+ - Protection and Usage of unique routes
  - Applications of using knex
  - Usage of redux
+ - Selection-based edit implementation using SlateJS
+ - Scalability

 Major design challenges are listed below:
 - Usage of paginations vs 'load more' vs infinite scroll/lazy load
 - Layout of buttons vs floating action buttons
-- Usage of collapsible
+- Usage of collapsible components

 ### Further Improvements

 #### Client-Side
 Improvements involve replacing Material-UI with Semantic-UI's library due to the difficulties experienced when using Material-UI.
 Although Material-UI has a great visual library, the multitudes of heavy features seem overwhelming for a website of this scale.
 Due to Semantic-UI's features, a change in libraries would opt for a more user-friendly appearance.

+Optimizations within route protection

 #### Server-Side
 Improvements involve reducing code used in accessing PostgreSQL's database.
 Reduction allows for a minor improvement in time-complexity.